Csc32/English-Senteces-Generator/README.md

 # English IA Practice

 This project was created to the midudev hackathon.
-Consist in a chat that permit people practice their English Skill using IA.
+Consist in a English sentences generator about a topic.

 This project will use the [co:here](https://cohere.ai/) API